 - The first 26 RAID sets each appear to the DMF server and any parallel data mover nodes as a SCSI disk device logical unit (LUN).
 Each RAID set has three data disks plus one parity disk (known as RAID 5).
 These RAID sets are named A-Z, and the associated LUNs are numbered 1-26.
-(LUN 0 is the shelf controller.) - The 27th RAID set contains always on regions (AOR), which are specially mapped ranges of blocks from other host-accessible LUNs (see "Contact SGI to Apply the AOR Files" on page 16).)
+(LUN 0 is the shelf controller.) - The 27th RAID set contains the always on region (AOR), which consists of specially mapped ranges of blocks from other host-accessible LUNs (see "Contact SGI to Apply the AOR Files" on page 16).)
 This RAID set is not presented to the host as a LUN and is not consumed by DMF during data migration.